 Listen to your body

-Changing your diet for incontinence is not easy.
-Alcohol, a substance that often represents relaxation and socializing, can be difficult to eliminate, even if your pelvic floor health is on the line.
+Changing your diet guidelines because of incontinence is not easy, especially when avoiding things we enjoy.
+Alcohol, a substance that often represents relaxation and socializing, can be difficult to eliminate, even if your pelvic floor health is at stake.
 Caffeine has been integrated into many of our diets from an early age and helps most of us have the energy to take on the day.
 Maybe you’ve relied on highly acidic foods or cannot imagine a life without sugar.
 We get it!